 Simple but often inaccurate, this method involves wrapping a string or ribbon around the finger.
 Once the proper fit has been achieved with the string, it is removed and laid flat to measure the correct ring size.
-This method is generally not recommended to size for fine jewelry, as it’s easy to pull the string more snugly than a solid ring band would fit.
+This method is generally not recommended to size fine jewelry, as it’s easy to pull the string more snugly than a solid ring band would fit.
 It’s also easy to lose your place when unwinding the string, which can skew the measurements.
-If this ring fitting method is the only one available, be sure to perform it several times to determine the average.
+If this ring-fitting method is the only one available, be sure to perform it several times to determine the average.

 Ring Sizing Kit

 Another option you have is to buy ring sizing for women.
 Since there are different kinds of kits, some will contain sample rings while others will contain a small measuring tape that easily wraps around your finger.
 Both will include a wide range of men’s and women’s ring sizes, usually from 1 to 13.